fleetdm/fleet/articles/fleet-4.54.0.md

 - Fixed issue where the Fleet UI could not be used to renew the ABM token after the ABM user who created the token was deleted.
 - Fixed styling issues with the target inputs loading spinner on the run live query/policy page.
 - Fixed an issue where special characters in HKLM:\SOFTWARE\Microsoft\Windows\CurrentVersion\Uninstall breaks the "installer_utils.ps1 -uninstallOrbit" step in the Windows MSI installer.
+- Fixed a bug causing "No Team" OS versions to display the wrong number.
 - Fixed various UI capitalizations.
+- Fixed UI issue where "Script is already running" tooltip incorrectly displayed when the script is not running.
+- Fixed the script details modal's error message on script timeout to reflect the newly dynamic script timeout limit, if hit.
+- Fixed a discrepancy in the spacing between DataSet labels and values on Firefox relative to other browsers.
+- Fixed bug that set `Added to Fleet` to `Never` after macOS hosts re-enrolled to Fleet via MDM.

 ## Fleet 4.53.1 (Jul 01, 2024)